 Our current cash expenditures are approximately \$240,000 per month.
-As of April 30, 2018, we had approximately \$1.1 million in cash.
-As of the date of this Report, we have approximately \$1.9 million in cash.
+As of April 30, 2019, we had approximately \$515,000 in cash in our bank account.

-We believe our cash on hand at April 30, 2018, sales of shares of our common stock using the Second S-3, assuming we remain eligible to use the Second S-3, sales of unregistered shares of our common stock and any public offerings of common stock in which we may engage in will provide sufficient capital to meet our capital requirements and to fund our operations through July 31, 2019.
+We believe our cash on hand at April 30, 2019, sales of shares of our common stock using the Second S-3, assuming we remain eligible to use the Second S-3, sales of unregistered shares of our common stock and any public offerings of common stock in which we may engage in will provide sufficient capital to meet our capital requirements and to fund our operations through July 31, 2020.